vvvm23/vvvm23.github.io/content/posts/2023-06-26-sentence-mining/index.md

 The cherry on top is installing a command line version of Google Translate `trans`.
 It is good for quickly checking the meaning of words by just switching terminal, rather than using my phone dictionary.
 Google Translate is still a bit unreliable for long sentences, but not bad for single words.
 If anyone knows of a decent command line English-Chinese dictionary please let me know.

-- Limitations and next steps
-    - Doesn't integrate with Netflix, where there is a lot of content.
-Use 🏴‍☠️to resolve.
-    - For some reason certain videos just don't work well with whisper.
-This random cooking channel is just whisper-proof.
-    - I can't really stream it as is (think, hour long video) but it isn't really an issue.
-Just start it running and begin watching when the first CSV is generated.
+## Limitations

+What I have now is far far better than how I started, but it still isn't perfect.
+Here are the remaining limitations:
+- Currently targets Youtube exclusively but could easily be extended to local videos.
+However, I can't deal with DRM-enabled content like Netflix.
+The solution is 🏴‍️ 🤷
+- For some reason some audio _just doesn't work_ with Whisper.
+For example [Xiaoying Cuisine](https://www.youtube.com/@XiaoYingFood), a Youtube channel, has a ton of videos that Whisper just fails to parse successfully, mostly just failing to print the majority of the sentences.
+This happened with all implementations I tried, so it is something with the model itself.
+- I can't stream in longer videos yet.
+I'm sure this is possible, but also not a big deal as I can set the script running and do something else until it is done.
+I could also chunk up the video and only transcribe each chunk at a time.
-    - Not always accurate, especially with certain accents.
-Not really a big deal as I am advanced enough to read the sentence and make corrections, but it does slow things down as I can't 100% trust whisper.
+- It isn't 100% accurate at predicting words, especially with certain accents.
+I wouldn't recommend this method unless you are advanced enough to recognise errors.
+This does slow things down a bit as I can't 100% trust Whisper, but I would say Whisper is most of the time.
+It is certainly worth using it over manually transcribing.
-        - However, whisper imo is one of the more robust AI systems out there.
-I cannot trust ChatGPT to give me accurate answers, but Whisper is correct 99% of the time.
-    - God, mobile app would be amazing.
-But I know zero about front end and mobile dev.
+- No way to do it on mobile yet.
+This would be really cool but I know nothing about front-end and mobile development.

-    - I don't automate definitions as often there is a lot of nuance and context to pick the correct definition.
-    - Currently the code in this setup is super super messy, it is super fragile and really needs a refactor.
-Next steps is to smooth it all out.
+The next step is to refactor what I have into something more robust, now that I have a concept I like.
+The current solution is an awful amalgamation of Python, binaries, and bash scripts.
+I could also add automatic definition generation, however I think it is best not to.
+Chinese is a highly contextual language, so often the meaning of word highly depends on the context it appears in.
+This is on top of the general nuance and ambiguity that exists in languages in general.

-- Conclusion
+## Conclusion

-    - I probably went totally overkill with this, but it is a fact I am lazy so I need to proactively reduce friction in order to do things.
-Somewhat contradictory, I know.
+I went a bit overkill with this, but it is a fact I am quite lazy, so I know I need to proactively reduce friction in order to actually do things.
+This is somewhat contradictory, but it is what it is.

-    - Still, it is far smoother than what I originally did, and I hope it can help improve my consistency.
-Time will tell, and this blog post does kinda serve as a dedication that I will commit to doing this more often.
+The solution is not perfect, but it is far smoother than my original method, and after trying it out for the past week, it is definitely helping with my consistency.
+Not only is there less friction, it also feels good to use a tool you yourself made.
+In addition, writing about this and my goals publicly provides some soft peer pressure which should also help remain consistent.
+We'll see how that actually goes with time, perhaps by setting an ambitious goal.

-    - In general with computers, I feel it is worth the time to minimise work required wherever possible.
-That is why I am so into using Linux, but that is for another post.
-This is just one example of this.
-Perhaps I fail to remain consistent, but I sure as hell couldn't doing all this work manually.
-Maybe others can, but I know I cannot.
+In general with computers, I feel it is nearly always worth the time to optimise your workflow in order to minimise the work required wherever possible.
+That is why I am so into using Linux for personal computing, but that is for another blog post entirely.
+This is just one example of this ideology.

-    - Similarily, I could talk at length about language learning.
-I have a draft on this but it got crazily long and I lost motivation.
+I could also talk at length about language learning, but that is for another blog post.
+I actually have a draft on this topic that I wrote before going to Taiwan, however it was so long that I ran out of time before leaving, thus making a lot of the content of the language totally out of date.
 Some day though.

+I had a few goals when writing this blog post.
+One, to show a cool use of AI for language learning.
+Two, to hopefully inspire people to identify and reduce friction in their own workflows.
+Finally, to practice writing short(er) form content.

+If you liked this post please consider following me on [Twitter](https://twitter.com/alexfmckinney) or use this site's RSS feed for notifications on future ramblings.
+Alternatively you can navigate to the root of this website and repeatedly refresh until something happens.
+Thank you for reading this far and I hope you found it useful!

+---

+### Acknowledgements and Extra Resources

+I draw heavy inspiration from [Livakivi's Youtube Channel](https://www.youtube.com/@Livakivi).
+I would really recommend checking it out, even if you aren't interested in language learning.
+They cover a lot of other topics like home renovation, drawing, technology, and just generally learning things.
+The full series of language learning can be found [here](https://www.youtube.com/playlist?list=PLYLTtm-WITnklOP-i4NClO1qA2qTkLC7z).

+*Found something wrong with this blog post?
+Let me know via email or Twitter!*